gisikw/advent-of-code/README.md

 to add.
 The expected outputs are saved in a solutions.yml file which stores the answer, or an md5 hash of the answer for official inputs.

+Note that official inputs are part of the .gitignore, and are not committed to the repository.

 The runner can reflect on the last line written to STDOUT and give feedback
 acccordingly: